pingevt/d8-missing-parts/presentation/presentation.md

 ^ What is a Display formatter?
 In essence,
-its taking our data,
+its taking our field data,
 manipulating it,
-and then creating new data to theme (Sometimes done together)
+and then creating the rendered mark up

 ^ Example: Link Field
 - field includes url, link text, target